jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 usb_name='PENDRIVE'
 ```

-## How to use UEFI installer script
+## How to use Legacy installer script

 Now that we have everything we must execute the script, for this just drag and drop it to the console or terminal app, interpose 'sudo sh ' and press enter: